jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/VariantAnalysis/README.md

 2. Filter RNASeq SNPs used for analysis.
 Two options considered:

     a.
 Use Gonorazky et al approach: filter by depth and #SNPs/gene.
-Additionaly, we also filtered based on Exome SNPs ('`AlleleImbalance_Final.Rmd`)
+Additionaly, we also filtered based on Exome SNPs ('`AlleleImbalance_FromVcfs.Rmd`)

     b.
 Use ASEReadCounter from GATK (see https://appdoc.app/artifact/org.broadinstitute/gatk/4.0.4.0/org/broadinstitute/hellbender/tools/walkers/rnaseq/ASEReadCounter.html)